-The following table shows the percentage of each overlapping entity's assessed value located within the boundaries of the District.
+The table on the following page shows the percentage of each overlapping entity's assessed value located within the boundaries of the District.
 The table also shows the corresponding portion of the overlapping entity's existing debt payable from property taxes levied within the District.
 The total amount of debt for each overlapping entity is not given in the table.